 You will also be able to build community and get consultation through our Discussion page and private Facebook group.

-Unit overview and directions Intro to Art Therapy Benefits of Art in Therapy The Therapist's Role Art Experiential #1 - Your Therapist Identity Collage
+Unit Overview and Directions Personal Creativity Reflection Notes Handout - Basics of Art in Therapy Week 1 Intro Introduction to Art Therapy Benefits of Art in Therapy The Therapist's Role Quiz - Basics of Art in Therapy Art Experiential #1 - Your Therapist Identity Collage

-Unit Overview Art for Expressing Emotions Art for Positive Coping Art for Self-Expression and Identity Exploration Notes Handout - Art for Emotional Expression and Identity Exploration Art Experiential - Emotion Series
+Unit Overview and Directions Notes Handout - Art for Emotional Expression and Identity Exploration Week 3 Intro Art for Expressing Emotions Art for Positive Coping Art for Self-Expression and Identity Exploration Quiz - Art For Emotional Expression and Identity Exploration Self-Reflection - Art For Emotions Art Experiential #4 - Emotion Series

-Ethics and Clinical Challenges Reading - Should Therapists Make Art With Clients?
+Unit Overview and Directions Week 6 Intro Notes Handout - Ethics and Clinical Challenges Ethics and Clinical Challenges Reading - Should Therapists Make Art With Clients?
 Reading - What Do You Do With The Art After Therapy?
-Notes Handout - Ethics and Clinical Challenges Art Experiential - Growth Sculpture
+Additional Ethics Resources Quiz - Ethics and Clinical Challenges Art Experiential #11 - Growth Sculpture

 Who is this course for?

 This course is for all licensed and pre-licensed counselors and therapists that want to use art and creativity in their clinical work.
 Maybe you are a mental health professional who is also an artist and you want to be able to bring these two parts of your identity together.
 Maybe you love to find creative activities to engage your clients, but want to have a more integrated approach.
 Maybe you want a deeper understanding of what your clients are expressing in their art and how it is helping their healing and growth.
-You probably don't have time or money to get an Art Therapy degree, so this course aims to give you a stronger foundation.
+This course is considered Intermediate level.
+You should have a master's level foundation in mental health treatment, but do not need any previous knowledge about art-based approaches.

 What if I'm not sure I can commit to 2 hours a week?
 What happens if I get behind?

 One of the great advantages of an online course it that you can work at your own pace and around your own schedule.
 I hope that you'll be able to keep up as the new units are released.
-But if you have to miss a week or work a bit slower, you'll have access to the course for a full 3 months.
+But if you have to miss a week or work a bit slower, you'll have access to the course for several months.
+In order to qualify for the CE credits, you must complete within one year.

 Do I need to have art supplies or anything else?